TDIU and Permanent and Total Disability Requirements

 Is TDIU Permanent?

-• There may be a “Permanent and Total” (P&T) box on your form that is checked
+- The “Permanent and Total” (P&T) box on your form is checked.

-It is also possible for initially temporary TDIU benefits to become permanent.
+It is also possible for initially temporary TDIU benefits to become permanent TDIU benefits.
 This happens either if you are 70 years or older or you have received TDIU benefits for 20 years or more consecutively.

 Can The VA Reduce Or Terminate My TDIU Benefits?

-The VA can terminate your TDIU benefits if it determines that your condition has improved to the point that you are able to maintain substantially gainful employment.
-Your TDIU rating may also be reduced if you are able to maintain substantially gainful employment for 12 consecutive months.
+If you are currently receiving TDIU benefits, it’s important to know that the VA has the power to terminate or reduce your benefits.
+The VA can terminate your TDIU benefits if it determines that your service-connected condition has improved to the point that you are able to maintain substantially gainful employment.
+Your TDIU rating may also be reduced if you are maintaining substantially gainful employment for 12 consecutive months.

 However, this rule does not apply to veterans who are working in what is known as a protected work environment.
 This designation usually applies to a situation where some special accommodation is made for the veteran.